fenomas/voxel-physics-engine/README.md

  * Query the body's `resting[axis]` property (-1,0,1 on each axis) to tell if it's currently touching a solid voxel.
    E.g. `body.resting[1]` is `1` when the body is colliding with the ceiling.
  * Collisions with terrain trigger each body's `onCollide(impacts)` callback.
-   The argument is a `vec3` of the change in velocity on each axis, so multiply by mass if you want the impulse.
+   The argument is a `vec3` of the collision impulse on each axis.
    (A body resting on the ground will produce a small impact each tick due to gravity.)
- * If you set a body's `autoStep` property, the engine will cause it to automatically "step" up hills (i.e. 1-block obstructions).
+ * If you set a body's `autoStep` property, the engine will cause it to automatically "step" onto one-block obstructions.

 #### Changes in latest version: